Nodes

 Create peer

-You can create a peer that runs smart contracts and stores ledgers.
+You can create a peer to execute smart contracts and store the ledger.

-3. Click the [Peers] tab, and then click the [Create peer] button.
+3. Click the [Peers] tab and click [Create peer].

-4. Specify the peer creation information, and then click the [Create] button.
+4. Specify the peer creation information and click [Create].

 Note

-• You can select either LevelDB or CouchDB as the State database, and it should be configured with the same database within the consortium.
+• You can select either LevelDB or CouchDB for State database, which must be configured with the same database type within the consortium.

-• If you select CouchDB as the state database, then CouchDB nodes are created separately from the peer nodes.
+• If CouchDB is selected as the state database, a separate CouchDB node is created for the peer node.

-• It takes 1 to 5 minutes to create a peer.
-Once the peer is created and the peer starts operating, In operation is displayed in the status column of the peer list.
+• It takes approximately 1-5 minutes to create a peer.
+When peer creation is complete and operations begin, Running is displayed in the status column of the peer list.

 View peer details